10 Best Air Cut-Off Tools in 2023 – Reviews & Top Picks

 Campbell Hausfeld is known for making high-quality air tools, and the XT200000 air cut off tool is no exception.
+It sits at number one on our list of the best air cutoff tools.
 This device weighs just 1.6 pounds, weighing in noticeably lighter than much of the competition.
 Don’t let that fool you though.
 This is a very powerful tool, equipped with a ½ horsepower (HP) motor that’s perfect for cutting a variety of materials including plastic, fiberglass, metal tubing, pipe, and angle iron, composite materials, and more.

 Not only is this tool powerful, it’s also got an impressive maximum free speed of 20,000 revolutions per minute (RPM).
 Despite the high speed and gobs of power, you won’t need a top of the line compressor to run it.
 This cut off tool uses just 4.3 cubic feet per minute (CFM) of airflow, so many consumer-grade compressors can handle it with ease.

 To help this tool get so light, Campbell Hausfeld opted for plastic housing.
 While the tool still feels robust overall, the plastic housing feels a bit cheap compared to some of the tools we tested with all-metal construction.
 Still, this device is loaded with power at a lightweight with great safety features like a rotating guard and trigger latch, which is why it’s our top pick.

 2. SI FANG 3-Inch Air Cut Off Tool – Best Value